 When talking about hands-on influence in the building sector in Gloucestershire — and there are many with influence — few have quite the profile and history of EG Carter.

-The Gloucester-based family business has been part of the transformational city centre The Forum development, delivered the brand-new MKM Building Supplies Gloucester branch in Quedegely, has constructed schools and so much more throughout the county.
+The Gloucester-based family business is part of the transformational Gloucester city centre development The Forum, it delivered the brand-new MKM Building Supplies Gloucester branch in Quedegely, has constructed schools and so much more throughout the county.

-Sam Carter and brother Joshua became joint managing directors of the business in January 2022, the fourth generation to lead the successful construction firm.
-Its published accounts showed a turnover of £69.4 million for the year to the end of June 2023.
+Sam Carter and brother Joshua became joint managing directors of the business in 2022, the fourth generation to lead the successful construction firm.
+Its published accounts showed an enormous increase in turnover for the year to the end of June 2024, from £69.4 million to over £90 million.

 Jonathan White

-A native of Northern Ireland, Jonathan White came to Gloucestershire to forge a career in architecture, starting with Roberts Limbrick, before moving to Gloucester Quays headquartered Quattro Design Architects in 2019, where he is now an associate director.
+A native of Northern Ireland, Jonathan White came to Gloucestershire to forge a career in architecture, starting with Roberts Limbrick, before moving to Gloucester Quays headquartered Quattro Design Architects in 2019, where he now acts as director.

 Projects at the firm range from education healthcare, housing and later-living care, to defence, leisure and hospitality, commercial, mixed use and heritage.

-White is also the chairman of the Constructing Excellence Gloucestershire, the sector body that exists to champion all that is good about the industry in the county, authenticate trainees in the construction sector, and encourage partnership and growth.
+Jonathan is also the chairman of Constructing Excellence Gloucestershire, the sector body that exists to champion all that is good about the industry in the county, authenticate trainees in the construction sector, and encourage partnership and growth.

 Eve Jardine-Young

-Cheltenham educational institution, Cheltenham Ladies' College continues to raise the profile of Gloucestershire in the educational sector, with the recent announcement of it being named the Sunday Times' best independent school in the south west for 2024.
+Cheltenham educational institution, Cheltenham Ladies' College continues to raise the profile of Gloucestershire in the educational sector — being named The Sunday Times' best independent school in the south west for 2024.

-Consistently pushing for success, principal Eve Jardine-Young took on the post in September 2011 and in the decade since, has proven herself to be a role model for the young women who attend.
+Consistently pushing for success, principal Eve Jardine-Young took on the post in 2011 and in the time since has proven herself to be a role model for the young women who attend.
 She's held in high esteem and is regarded as highly influential to those going on to shape the future of Gloucestershire's business community.

 Cheltenham Ladies' College's achievements extend to its Ofsted rating, in which it attained an excellent standard in all areas after its latest inspection in February 2023.